tanandy/galaxie-clans/README.md

 Galaxie-Clans is a true mix of the two world, by luck author Tuuux and Mo have made the necessary to have no compromise.

-Bear in mind folks: Tech purity is cancer of mind.
+Bear in mind folks: Tech purity is cancer for the mind.

 It would be an honor if you could use our work in any way.
 Be it as-is or as code samples.

+Have fun, hack in peace.